rvonstange/dashboard/README.md

 Get dates and times to be input correctly
 Develop calendar functionality: click on event and information shows up.
 Create My Classes sidebar for calendar.
+Add Logout button to top bar.
+Takes you to login page. popups appear when you add class and event.